 Escuela Superior de Música, Caracas.
 Courses in harmony, counterpoint, orchestration, conducting, composition, and oboe.

 Universidad Central de Venezuela: Electrical Engineering (credits transferred to NYU).

-Dr. Mager was born in Caracas, Venezuela, where he studied Electrical Engineering at the Universidad Central and composition and conducting at the Conservatorio de Musica.
+Dr. Mager was born in Caracas, Venezuela, where he studied Electrical Engineering at the Universidad Central and composition and conducting at the Escuela Superior de Musica.
 In addition to degrees in Music and Technology and Music Education from New York University (NYU), his education also includes the study of multitrack recording technology at the Institute of Audio Research (IAR) in New York City.
 Before joining the University of New Haven, he was the Senior Instructor for Advanced Technologies at IAR and also served as the Music, Business, and Technology Program Coordinator at NYU.